 We are collaborating with the nonprofit, philanthropic and governmental sectors to focus on those most vulnerable in our communities.
 We created two COVID-19 Relief Funds to shore up food pantries, emergency-relief programs, expand our 211-support line and help those in need of housing support, food and other basic needs.

-Donations are supporting 211 services and nonprofits assisting those hit hardest by crisis The fund provides both immediate and long-term recovery assistance to Bay Area residents affected by the COVID-19 pandemic by funding local nonprofits such as food banks, family resource centers and other “basic needs" service agencies.Learn more
+Donations are supporting 211 services and our programs assisting those hit hardest by crisis.
+The fund provides both immediate and long-term recovery assistance to Bay Area residents affected by the COVID-19 pandemic by supporting services in basic needs, career and employment opportunities, and financial stability.Learn more

 Provides rental assistance to families through UWBA’s existing network of SparkPoint Centers and community partners.
 Rental assistance began in July and is being offered to residents in Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, and Solano counties.Learn more